Bullitt's Broadway Revisited: The two worlds for the iconic Ford Mustang and San Francisco

 Broadway in San Francisco (Matt Dayka/For Motor Authority)

-At its heart—the heart that people will find looking for the world of “Bullitt”—flickering neon bounces off aging signs from skin joints like the Hungry Club and Hustler Club into burgeoning restaurants and literary holes-in-the-walls, beatnik Babels.
+At its heart—the heart that people will find looking for the world of “Bullitt”—flickering neon bounces off aging signs from skin joints like the Hungry I Club and Hustler Club into burgeoning restaurants and literary holes-in-the-walls, beatnik Babels.
 All of it is real, and all of it is raw.

 Ryan Maxey knows those sides of Broadway, and everything in between.
 Ryan owns Naked Lunch, a restaurant at 504 Broadway named with a not-so-subtle nod to his neighborhood’s sandpaper-rough alley where vice can be a window dressing sometimes.
 It’s a neighborhood place, the real neighborhood place.